seanastricker/GauntletSim/README.md

 1. **Character Creation**: On the first screen, enter your desired player name and use the "<" and ">" buttons to select your character sprite.
 2. **Start Game**: Click the "Start Game" button to enter the main game world.
-3. **Movement**: Use the arrow keys or WASD to move your character around the environment.
+3. **Movement**: Use the arrow keys to move your character around the environment.
-4. **Interaction**: Press the "E" key or Space bar when near an object or NPC to interact with them.
+4. **Interaction**: Press the "E" key when near an object or NPC to interact with them.

 ### Running the Game

 1. In Godot, press `F5` or click the "Play" button
 2. The game will launch in debug mode
-3. Use arrow keys or WASD to move your character
+3. Use arrow keys to move your character

 ## 🎯 Gameplay

 ### Controls

-- **Movement**: Arrow keys or WASD
+- **Movement**: Arrow keys
-- **Interact**: E key or Space bar
+- **Interact**: E key
-- **Menu**: ESC key

 ### Current Locations

-- **Office**: Work activities that increase CCAT Score but decrease Health and Social
+- **Office**: Work activities that increase CCAT Score but decrease Health and Social, interact with Rebecca to increase Social, eat a snack from vending machine to increase Health
   - NPCs: Ash, Rebecca, and Austen (office workers)

 ### Planned Locations